cjavadian/cs554-finalproject/README.md

 Catherine Javadian:

+1. Chat room page (Socket.io - front end and back end, design)
+2. Bootstrap4 with react on the home page, course, and course details page
+3. Edit profile page (Apollo Client and GraphQL)
+4. Accessibility testing with tota11y and testing
+5. Improving the design throughout all pages
+6. Add to seed.js to populate database
+7. Presentation

 Rozy Gupta & Vidya Maiya: We worked together almost the entire time.
 So our contribution is combined.

 1. Developed the entire frontend in React from scratch.